alinedeetz/schools-register/README.md

 ### PostgreSQL

-You have to connect a PostgreSQL database for this application to work.
+You have to connect a PostgreSQL database for this application to work and then execute the "ddl.sql" script on it.

-Run the following command on the database:

->$ CREATE TABLE schools (school_id INT GENERATED ALWAYS AS IDENTITY, school_name TEXT, principal_name TEXT, school_address TEXT, students TEXT)